discopop-project/discopop/test/README.md

     ./out
 ```
 The output is a text file that contains all the dependences.
 You should be able to obtain a CU graph as in [`SimplePipelineDep.txt`](simple_pipeline/data/SimplePipelineDep.txt).
 A data dependence is represented as a triple `<sink, type, source>`. `type` is the dependence type (`RAW`, `WAR` or `WAW`).
-Note that a special type `INIT` represents the first write operation to a memory address. `source` and `sink` are the source code locations of the former and the latter memory accesse, respectively. `sink` is further represented as a pair `<fileID:lineID>`, while source is represented as a triple `<fileID:lineID|variableName>`.
+Note that a special type `INIT` represents the first write operation to a memory address. `source` and `sink` are the source code locations of the former and the latter memory access, respectively. `sink` is further represented as a pair `<fileID:lineID>`, while source is represented as a triple `<fileID:lineID|variableName>`.
 The keyword `NOM` (short for "NORMAL") indicates that the source line specified by aggregated `sink` has no control-flow information.
 Otherwise, `BGN` and `END` represent the entry and exit points of a control region, respectively.

 4) Although there is no reduction pattern in SimplePipeline, we suggest that you run the reduction analysis to avoid missing any pattern and obtain necessary loop information.
 To obtain the list of reduction operations, we need to instrument the target application.
 Running the instrumented application will result in a text file containing all the reductions located in the present working directory.
 ```